Debt Management Program FAQs

 How many creditors can be on the debt management program (DMP)?

-There is no limit to the amount of creditors that may be placed on a DMP.
+There is no limit to the number of creditors that may be placed on a DMP.
 Creditors are usually willing to give concessions when they know that you’re sincerely trying to repay your debts.
-Typically, the most successful clients will include ALL of their debts o n the DMP.
+Typically, the most successful clients will include ALL of their debts on the DMP.
 It shows a true commitment to getting out of debt.
 This will also remove the temptation to use credit cards instead of cash.

 Can you loan me money?